SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Methodology

 Rather than applying rigid thresholds, our growing process is guided by a unified affinity score that naturally balances semantic coherence with spatial adjacency, as illustrated in Figure \ref{fig: growing}.
 For a given seed $M'_{t,j} \in \mathcal{M}_{seed,t}$ and a candidate neighbor superpoint $s_u$, we define this score as:

-where $\text{sim}(\bar{\mathbf{f}}_{t,j}, \mathbf{f}_u)$ is the cosine similarity between the seed's mean feature and the candidate's mean feature, and $\text{Overlap}(\cdot, \cdot)$ measures their spatial overlap, calculated as the intersection-over-union (IoU) of their 3D point sets.
+where $\text{sim}(\bar{\mathbf{f}}_{t,j}, \mathbf{f}_u)$ is the cosine similarity between the seed's mean feature and the candidate's mean feature, and $\text{Overlap}(\cdot, \cdot)$ measures their spatial overlap, calculated as the IoU of their 3D point sets.
 This multiplicative form ensures that a high affinity is only achieved when both semantic similarity and spatial overlap are strong.

-At each step of the expansion, we identify the unassigned neighbor with the highest affinity score and merge it into the seed.
-This process continues iteratively, always selecting the most promising candidate, until the affinity scores of all remaining neighbors become negligible, indicating that no more relevant parts can be found.
-By optimizing for the highest affinity, object instances can correctly associate disparate parts of the same object and expand its boundary, ready for the final aggregation stage.
+At each expansion step, we merge the unassigned neighbor with the highest affinity score into the seed.
+This iterative process continues until the affinity scores of all remaining neighbors become negligible.
+By optimizing for the highest affinity, object instances can correctly associate disparate parts and expand their boundaries for the final aggregation stage.